Skip to content

 PGY 1: Intern boot camp

-PGY 3: California Society of Plastic Surgeons
+PGY 2: California Society of Plastic Surgeons Annual Meeting

-PGY 4: American Association of Plastic Surgeons
+PGY 4: American Association of Plastic Surgeons or Specialty Meeting of Choice (ASSH, AAHS, ASRM, ACPCFS, Aesthetic)

 Continuing Medical Education